 Your 3rd trimester – From 28 weeks

-This could be the time when you well and truly feel like you are making a human being, as your bump gets bigger and your baby kicks and wriggles.
-It can be a great time to bond with your baby.
+A third trimester guide to how you might be feeling, what is happening in your body and your pregnancy care.
+This could be the time when you well and truly feel like you are making a human being.
+As your bump gets bigger and your baby kicks, it can be a great time to bond with your baby.

 - Your tiredness could return as your body adapts to carrying the extra weight of your weight and amniotic fluid.
-You may also find that your sleep is being affected as you struggle to get comfortable and you may need frequent trips to the loo at night as well
+Your sleep may also be affected if you struggle to get comfortable and you may need frequent trips to the loo.

-- Some pregnant women start to feel sick again – this could be linked to your tiredness and/or any indigestion as your expanding womb means there’s less room in your stomach
+- Some pregnant women start to feel sick again.
+This could be linked to tiredness or indigestion as your expanding womb means there’s less room in your stomach.

-- You might start to experience Braxton Hicks contractions – mild tightenings of your uterus, which are thought to help your body prepare for labour
+- You might start to experience Braxton Hicks contractions, mild tightenings of your uterus.

 You may experience…

-You will be producing the hormone Relaxin, which help to soften the pelvic joints and ligaments in preparation for the birth of your baby.
+You will be producing the hormone Relaxin, which help to soften the pelvic joints and ligaments in preparation for birth.
 This can be the cause of some backache – it can be worth seeing a chiropractorto ease any discomfort.